Nico Hoerner Player Props: Cubs vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have a 4.36 team ERA that ranks 18th among all league pitching staffs.
+- The Pirates have the 18th-ranked team ERA among all league pitching staffs (4.37).

-- Pirates pitchers combine to surrender 70 home runs (one per game), the second-fewest in baseball.
+- Pirates pitchers combine to give up 70 home runs (one per game), the second-fewest in the league.

-- Bido (0-0) gets the starting nod for the Pirates, his second this season.
+- Oviedo (3-6) takes the mound for the Pirates in his 15th start of the season.
+He's put together a 4.40 ERA in 75 2/3 innings pitched, with 71 strikeouts.

-- In his most recent appearance on Thursday, the right-hander tossed four innings against the Chicago Cubs, allowing one earned run while surrendering four hits.
+- In his last appearance on Friday against the Chicago Cubs, the righty threw 4 1/3 innings, allowing four earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.